rishiraj88/order-manager/README.md

 - Kafka for asynchronous communication (such as notification service) across web services using message queues
 - Docker Compose [To be replaced with Kubernetesfor auto-scaling]
 - Testcontainers for automated API testing and Contract testing with Rest-Assured
-- Container orchestration (deployment descriptor for Kubernetes to add next)
+- Container orchestration (deployment YAML for Kubernetes to be added soon)

 ## Order management APIs-
 - built with Spring Boot 3,